top of box

 Andrew's Bagpipe Tips: Guide to abc Music Notation for Bagpipes

-By Andrew T. Lenz, Jr., Santa Cruz, California, ©2004-2008
+By Andrew T. Lenz, Jr., Santa Cruz, California, ©2004-2019

 One nice thing about abc notation is that a lot of the abc programs available are either shareware, freeware, or open-source.
 That is, you don't have to pay for it unless it works well for you and you wish to support the authors to keep them interested in upgrading the software.

-abc Notation.
+abc Notation

 Chris Walshaw was traveling around Europe in 1991 and needed an simple and compact method of writing down flute tunes that he was composing—though he was also a piper at the time.
 The method he dreamt up became abc music notation.
 Each note is assigned letters, such as Low-A is indicated "A".
 The following table shows the letters associated with scale of the Great Highland Bagpipes.